project-hatohol/hatohol/doc/server/manual-sphinx/items.rst

      - Array
      - The array of `Item object`_.
      - True
+   * - applications
+     - Object
+     - N/A
+     - N/A
+   * - totalNumberOfItems
+     - Number
+     - N/A
+     - N/A
    * - servers
      - Object
      - List of `Server object`_.
 Keys for each `Server object`_ are server IDs which corresponds to serverId values in `Item object`_.